Utah's near-total abortion ban to remain blocked until lower court assesses its constitutionality

 “Today’s decision means that our patients can continue to come to us, their trusted health care providers, to access abortion and other essential reproductive services right here in Utah,” Boyd said.
 “While we celebrate this win, we know the fight is not over.”

+In a joint statement, Utah’s Republican legislative leaders, Senate President Stuart Adams and House Speaker Mike Schultz, accused the state Supreme Court of undermining the Legislature’s constitutional authority to enact laws for the people of Utah.

-Several Republican state lawmakers who had worked to pass the law, including Rep. Karianne Lisonbee of Davis County, criticized the court for keeping it on hold.
+Several other Republican lawmakers who had worked to pass the law, including Rep. Karianne Lisonbee of Davis County, criticized the court for keeping it on hold.

 “I am extremely disappointed that the Supreme Court failed to lift the preliminary injunction and has not allowed Utah’s abortion law to go into effect,” she said.
 "It’s deeply unfortunate that Utah’s strong pro-life law continues to be tied up in litigation more than two years after the Dobbs decision, resulting in the deaths of thousands of unborn babies in our state.”